 Re-using items saves the natural resources and energy needed to manufacture new ones - as well as saving money.

 Find out about recycling programs near you.

 Even the smallest effort to reduce your carbon footprint can make a difference.
-On short journeys why occasionally not ditch the car in favour of walking, could you car share with a colleague to get to work or use public transport instead.
+On short journeys why not ditch the car in favour of walking or cycling, could you car share with a colleague to get to work or use public transport instead?